-The increase in noncurrent liabilities of \$13,239,972 is due primarily to the implementation of GASB 75 which caused an unfunded liability related to OPEB (retiree health care) of \$10,570,059 to be recorded in the financial statements.
-Another large change to noncurrent liabilities was due to an increase in net pension liability of \$2,760,070 which can vary significantly from one year to the next based on the many variables used to actuarially determine that amount each year.
+The increase in noncurrent liabilities of \$4,397,088 is due primarily to the increase in net pension liability of \$5,452,296 which can vary significantly from one year to the next based on the many variables used to actuarially determine that amount each year.
+This amount was partially offset by a decrease in the OPEB liability of \$837,137 which is also subject to significant variation from one year to the next based on the many variables used to actuarially determine that amount each year.

-Deferred outflows increased for the year by \$2,520,650 due primarily to the net difference between projected and actual earnings on pension plan investments.
-See Note 11 on page 22 for more information.
-Deferred outflows also increased due to the implementation of GASB 75 and the reporting of deferred outflows related to OPEB (retiree health care).
-See Note 12 on page 26 for more information.
+Deferred outflows increased for the year by \$2,836,465 due primarily to the net difference between projected and actual earnings on pension plan investments (\$1,010,366) and the difference between actual and expected experience on OPEB usage (\$1,699,007).
+See Note 11 and 12 on page 22 and 26 respectively for more information.